-- 1. The design and layout of the premises: - 2.
-The training given to staff in crime prevention measures appropriate to those premises; - 3.
-Physical security features installed in the premises.
-This may include matters such as the position of cash registers or the standard of CCTV that is installed: - 4.
-Where premises are subject to age-restrictions, the procedures in place to conduct age verification checks: - 5.
+- 1. The design and layout of the permit The training given to staff in crime prevention measures appropriate to those premises; - Physical security features installed in the premises.
+This may include matters such as the position of cash registers or the standard of CCTV that is installed; - 3.
+Where premises are subject to age-restrictions, the procedures in place to conduct age verification checks; - 4.
 The likelihood of any violence, public order or policing problem if the licence is granted.

-6.0 Ensuring Gambling Is Conducted In A Fair And Open Way
+6.0 Ensuring Gambling is Conducted in a Fair end Open Way

-Generally, the Commission would not expect licensing authorities to become concerned with ensuring that gambling is conducted in a fair and open way as this will be a matter for either the management of the gambling business, and therefore subject to the Operating Licence, or will be in relation to the suitability and actions of an individual and therefore subject to the Personal Licence, both of which are the responsibility of the Gambling Commission.
+Generally, the Gambling Commission would not expect LAs to become concerned with ensuring that gambling is conducted in a fair and open way.
+This will normally be a matter for either the operator and/or management of the gambling business, and therefore subject to the Operating Licence, or will be in relation to the suitability and actions of an individual who holds a personal licence under the Act.
+Both of which are the responsibility of the Gambling Commission.